llingg/docs-opmanual_autolab/book/opmanual_autolab/30_localization_system/32_localization_watchtower_hardware.md

 Although it's a pretty fast and convenient way, we found that a cheap duplicator could miss copying some library or system file due to its method of copying.
 Thus we recommend you buy a duplicator that do copy "bit by bit" (raw data copying) or choose option 2.

-#### Change Configuration of each watchtower image
+#### Change Configuration of each Watchtower image

 At this point you are almost done.
-Don't forget to change the configurations for each watchtower.
+Don't forget to change the configurations for each Watchtower.
 Insert one SD card into Raspberry Pi, connect it with ethernet cable and do ssh.

     $ ssh mom@watchtower01.local

-You are now ssh to the watchtower, we're setting up customize configuration for each watchtower.
+You are now ssh to the Watchtower, we're setting up customize configuration for each Watchtower.

-First, change the hostname of the watchtower into `watchtowerXX`, where XX means the number for the watchtower.
+First, change the hostname of the Watchtower into `watchtowerXX`, where XX means the number for the Watchtower.
 And restart your machine.

 Afterwards, checkout 8.11 SSH configuration and set up the ssh configuration.
 You only need to do basic SSH config, create key pair.